 Supplemental assessment tools

 Supplemental tools to test autonomic function are used when the diagnosis is equivocal and to assess treatment response.
-The tests are the following:
+It can include the following:

-Head-up tilt-table testing, which should be ordered when orthostatic hypotension is suspected in spite of normal blood pressure readings and the patient is unable to stand up for measurement of orthostatic vital signs.
+- Head-up tilt-table testing: Should be ordered when orthostatic hypotension is suspected in spite of normal blood pressure readings and the patient is unable to stand up for measurement of orthostatic vital signs

 Early predictions of outcomes